Pica In Dogs

 Fido Ate What?

 It isn’t usually going to be an emergency If Fido snacks on your lawn.
-Unfortunately, though, pica isn’t limited to grass.
+Unfortunately, though, pica in dogs isn’t limited to grass.
 Our canine friends have been known to eat all sorts of things.
 Socks and underwear are two common items.
 Man’s Best Friend has also eaten rocks, nails, screws, toys, watches, batteries, and, of course, homework, to name just a few things.
 As one can imagine, these things are definitely not safe for your furry friend.
 Some can cause choking or intestinal damage or blockages.
 Others, such as batteries, are highly toxic.
 In some cases, dogs’ ‘snacks’ will pass out the usual way.
 However, some cases can become life-threatening, and require surgical intervention.
 Call your vet immediately if you know or suspect your dog has eaten something he shouldn’t have.

 Treatment